Roggenkamp, Martin

 Maitland : 1859

-of Mr. Martin Roggenkamp in December of 1858, with the inhabitants of Maitland being solicited in June the following year.
+Hinton, Morpeth and the surrounding districts could take advantage of the skillsof Mr. Martin Roggenkamp in December of 1858, with the inhabitants of Maitland being solicited in June the following year.
 [1]

-Roggencamp’s initial advertisements in the Maitland Mercury were modest, while advertisements in August of 1859 display greater detail about the business, Roggenkamp even declaring the quality of his portraits not the best in the colony, but “unsurpassed in this hemisphere”:
+Roggenkamp’s initial advertisements in the Maitland Mercury were modest, while advertisements in August of 1859 display greater detail about the business, Roggenkamp even declaring the quality of his portraits not the best in the colony, but “unsurpassed in this hemisphere”:

-ROGGENKAMP’S EXCELSIOR PHOTOGRAPHIC GALLERIES, OLD POST
+ROGGENKAMP’S EXCELSIOR PHOTOGRAPHIC GALLERIES,

-OFFICE, WEST MAITLAND.
+OLD POSTOFFICE, WEST MAITLAND.

 THE largest and most complete PHOTOGRAPHIC GALLERY, and fitted